hadronzoo/cron-stream/README.md

 [manifold stream](https://github.com/ztellman/manifold/blob/master/docs/stream.md)
 containing `Date`'s.
 If the stream parks for an extended period of time, the next date will be computed based on when the stream resumes accepting `put!`'s.
-To prevent missing dates, use a non-zero buffer value.
+To prevent missing cron events, use a non-zero buffer value.
 Note: the initial `Date` is calculated from the time the stream is created.

 To create a stream that emits dates every three seconds: